Iamnotagenius/mvnsearch.nvim/README.md

  - search through packages
  - make new queries from prompt
  - yank dependecy strings...
- - ...or insert them directly to `gradle.build(.kts)`
+ - ...or insert them directly to `gradle.build(.kts)` or `pom.xml`

 Insertion works like this:
 1. mvnsearch searches for build script in vim's cwd and determines how to format a package.
-2. Inserts formatted package to build script (currently using macro).
+2. Inserts formatted package to build script (currently using macro for gradle).
 3. If it does not find any build script, it fallbacks to yanking.

 All mappings are described in [Configuration](#configuration)